stormbar/bolts/README.md

     # run the server
     grunt connect

 You should use this alongside a local development version of Storm Bar for testing.
+Once both are running you can install local dev Bolts with...

+    bolt install dev/my-bolt-name

 Writing A Bolt